Eschatologue/CM_wiki/docs/gameplay/combat/making-an-attack.md

 ## Making an Attack

-Whether you're striking with a melee weapon, firing a ranged weapon, or making an attack roll as part of a spell, an attack follows a simple structure:
+Whether you're striking with a melee weapon, firing a ranged weapon, or making an :d20-attack: **Attack Roll** as part of a spell, an attack follows a simple structure:

 1. **Choose a target.** Select a creature, object, or location within your attack's range.
 2. **Determine modifiers.** The DM decides if the target has cover and whether you have :d20-adv: **Advantage** or :d20-disadv: **Disadvantage**.
 Spells, abilities, and other effects can also modify your attack roll.